michaelmayer-hpe/Labs/Docker/README.md

       - MYSQL_PASSWORD=owncloudpwd
 ```

-We are now using a mysql container, but the database is inside the container.
-So this is the same story as before, we need to keep our data permanant.
+We are now using a mysql container, but the database content is inside the container.
+So this is the same story as before, we need to keep our data persistent.

+  1. Find out where are managed the db files.
-1. Try to know how to store the db files on the host.
+  1. Use a docker volume to use them from the host.
   2. Modify docker-compose.yml to do that.
-Hint: separate owncloud and db data under /data to avoid rights conflicts.
+Hint: separate owncloud and db data under /data to avoid user rights conflicts.

 If you manage to configure the mariadb container with persistant data your docker-compose.yml should look like this:
 ```